WrathChaos/lulinjs/website/docs/features/capitalize.md

 # capitalize

-Capitalize the FIRST letter of the given text
+Capitalize the all letters of the given text

 ## Usage